DAFoam/DAFoam.github.io/pages/mydoc/mydoc_workshops_2024.md

 folder: mydoc
 ---

-The objectives of this workshop are:

-(1) Introduce DAFoam’s new features
+The objectives of this workshop are: (1) Introduce DAFoam’s new features.
 (2) Have DAFoam users present their latest research.
 (3) Discuss how to promote a more interactive community.

 Presentations: